 Here is a short making of the dual blades.
 As you can see, it’s really just foam, PVC pipes and some LED strips.
 Nothing fancy, but I’m really proud of the effect.
 I also programmed 4 different codes which were a steady blue light for photoshoots, a cool blue crawling animation as well as pulsing in blue and red.
 If you like to add fancy lights to your projects as well, just check out my Advanced LED Book.
 No programming or electronic skills necessary.
 I wrote it for beginners who just enjoy crafting and experimenting! :)

 And this is what the final dual blades looked like.
 Benni gave them a lovely paint job with a vibrant blue and I was super happy that the light effects even shined through layers of airbrush colors.
-Also the blades turned out really lightweight and were quite easy to transport.
+Also the blades turned out really lightweight and I could them transport pretty easily.
 I never made something like this before, so I was quite proud.

 Next, I made the breastplate.
+The Zinogre Armor from this Monster Hunter cosplay looked quite complicated.
+I made plenty of breastplates in the past though, so it felt less intimidating to start with this part.
 As usual I just covered myself in plastic wrap and duct tape, drew the patterns on, cut them out and traced them onto 5 mm EVA foam.
 I actually wrote a blog entry about working with EVA foam as well as a full crafting book, The Book of Foam Armor, which shows you all kind of techniques for pattern making, shaping the material, priming and painting.

 Aaaaaand… I added the shoulders next.
 Keeping the foam in shape was quite a challenge here and working with heat simply wasn’t enough.
 So, I made a basic layer out of 5mm EVA foam, bend it and glued a further, slightly larger layer of 5mm EVA on top.
 This way I secured the curves and made sure each armor piece will stay bended.